Damantech/moroccos/README.md

 * developed by Brijitha Balasubramanian
 * powered by Daman Tech

- an online dynamic newsletter sitev bcvcbcvb
+ an online dynamic newsletter site